What is a Small Amount of Marijuana in a Motor Vehicle in Minnesota?

 Loss of Driver’s License & Driver’s License Record

-Generally Minnesota Courts have made marijuana in a motor vehicle a “payable offense” meaning that the ticketed person can pay the fine without appearing in court.
+It’s a trap: Generally Minnesota Courts treat marijuana in a motor vehicle as a “payable offense.”
+That means the person ticketed can pay the fine without appearing in court.

-Though paying the fine without a court appearance offers temporary convenience, a conviction record, driver license record, and driver’s license revocation is the long-term result.
+Sure, paying the fine without a court appearance offers temporary convenience.
+But a conviction record, driver license record, and driver’s license revocation is the long-term result.

 Why Retain a Defense Lawyer?

 We have a high rate of success in marijuana in a motor vehicle cases.
-It’s worth the cost of hiring a good defense lawyer to avoid a public marijuana criminal conviction record, as well as the driver’s license record and revocation.
+It’s worth hiring a good defense lawyer to avoid a public marijuana conviction record; as well as the driver’s license record and revocation.

 Question?
 You can make a phone call to Thomas Gallagher, Minneapolis Marijuana Lawyer at 612 333-1500